njmittet/learning-kotlin/README.md

 ## Higher-Order Functions

-A higher-order function is a function that takes another function as parameter and/or returns a function.
+Kotlin functions are first-class, which means they can be stored in variables and data structures, and can be passed as arguments to and returned from other higher-order functions.
+A higher-order function is a function that takes functions as parameters, or returns a function.

 Taking a function (lambda) as a parameter: